XiangxiangXu/MCR/README.md

 ### References
 [1] Xu, Xiangxiang, and Shao-Lun Huang.
 "Maximal correlation regression."
 IEEE Access 8 (2020): 26591-26601.

 [2] Van der Maaten, Laurens, and Geoffrey Hinton.
 "Visualizing data using t-SNE."
-Journal of machine learning research 9.11 (2008).
+Journal of Machine Learning Research 9.11 (2008).

 [3] Wang, Lichen, Jiaxiang Wu, Shao-Lun Huang, Lizhong Zheng, Xiangxiang Xu, Lin Zhang, and Junzhou Huang.
 "An efficient approach to informative feature extraction from multimodal data."
 In Proceedings of the AAAI Conference on Artificial Intelligence, vol. 33, no. 01, pp. 5281-5288.
 2019.